Priya112030/M2/README.md

 2. Use the printf function to prompt the user to enter the values of M and N.
 3. Use the scanf function to read the values of M and N from the user.
 4. Use a loop (for or while) to iterate from M to N.
-5. Inside the loop, check if the current number is even.
-6. If the current number is even, print it.
+5. If the current number is even, print it.
-7. Continue the loop until you have iterated through all numbers from M to N.
+6. Continue the loop until you have iterated through all numbers from M to N.
 ```

 ## PROGRAM: